 Mr Thorvaldsson holds a B.Sc. degree in Mathematics from the University of Iceland and a Master's degree in Financial Mathematics from Stanford University.
-He is a certified securities broker and a financial risk management specialist certified by the Global Association of Risk Professionals.
+He has completed an examination on securities transactions and is a financial risk management specialist certified by the Global Association of Risk Professionals.